syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if any argument is non-numeric.
+&#35;VALUE! - occurs if any argument is non-numeric.

-#NUM! - occurs if alpha and stdev is less than or equal to zero or if alpha is greater than or equal to zero.
+&#35;NUM! - occurs if alpha and stdev is less than or equal to zero or if alpha is greater than or equal to zero.

-#DIV/0! - occurs if the size is equal to one.
+&#35;DIV/0! - occurs if the size is equal to one.

 Example:

 ![](Calculate-functions_images/Calculate-functions_img70.png)

+_CONFIDENCE.NORM_

 ### CHISQ.DIST